ariasmiguel/tidyverse/R4DS/Chapter 5/Chapter_5.md

                    delay = mean(arr_delay, na.rm = TRUE))
 delay <- filter(delay, count > 20, dest != "HNL")

-# It looks like delays increse with distance up to ~750 miles
+# It looks like delays increase with distance up to ~750 miles
 # and then decrease.
 Maybe as flights get longer there's more
 # ability to make up delays in the air
 ggplot(data = delay, mapping = aes(x = dist, y = delay)) +